The String Orchestra of the Rockies uses cookies to improve your experience on our site. By using our site you consent to cookies.

 From the September 16, 2018 SOR concert.

-The next three pieces come from our February 2020 concert, A Portrait of Beethoven.
-They are the nostalgic, lilting Serenade of Sir Edward Elgar, written in 1892; the evocative String Quartet #2 of Philip Glass, composed in 1983 and arranged by the composer for string orchestra, and concluding with the power and drama of Beethoven’s Op.18 #4 String Quartet, arranged for orchestra by B. Lieberman—a masterpiece that perfectly mirrors our turbulent times!
+The next piece comes from our February 2020 concert, A Portrait of Beethoven.
+The power and drama of Beethoven’s Op.18 #4 String Quartet, arranged for orchestra by B. Lieberman—a masterpiece that perfectly mirrors our turbulent times!